-Do I Want to Be an Education Advisor?
+Should I Become an Education Advisor?

-An education advisor, also called an academic advisor, is a consultant who gives high school and college students advice on how to plan their educational paths.
+An education advisor, also called an academic advisor, is a consultant who gives high school and college students advice on how to plan their academic paths.
 Typically sought out by students and their families, these professionals may be self-employed or they might work for consulting firms.
 Those who are self-employed may need to spend considerable time seeking new customers and might work evenings and weekends to meet clients' scheduling needs.

 |Experience||Five years as a career counselor in a school environment|

-Step 1: Earn a Bachelor's Degree
+Step 1: Earn the Proper Degrees

-- Participate in a practicum or internship.
+Another success tip is to participate in a practicum or internship.
 Many state regulatory boards require master's candidates in counseling to take part in a practicum or internship.
 Practicums and internships may give students the opportunity to apply the theoretical concepts learned in their coursework to practical experiences encountered in the field.
 Interns may learn how to give guidance in the classroom, in group counseling sessions and in one-on-one counseling sessions with individual students.

-Step 3: Become a Certified Counselor
+Step 2: Become a Certified Counselor

+The next step to becoming an education advisor is to become a certified counselor.
 Although every state requires school counselors to obtain some kind of licensure, each state has different requirements for individuals seeking to become certified.
 Sometimes this certificate is referred to as an endorsement.
 All individuals who complete the certification process must fulfill some combination of education and experience requirements.
 They may also need to pass an examination.
 The ASCA website lists the educational advisor certification requirements by state.

-Step 4: Gain Experience as a School Counselor
+Step 3: Gain Experience as a School Counselor

 A prospective education advisor may add credibility to his or her professional profile by working as a guidance counselor or academic advisor in a school setting for up to five years.
 A counselor working in a high school setting typically helps students with both academic and personal concerns.
 He or she advises students on class schedules, discipline issues, academic testing concerns and career plans.
 A counselor working in a university setting typically advises college students about curriculum choices in preparation for a career.